huzeir2k/nostrvine/mobile/docs/MODERATION_RESPONSE_PROCESS.md

 ## 24-Hour Response Commitment

-diVine commits to reviewing and acting on reports of objectionable content **within 24 hours** of submission.
+Divine commits to reviewing and acting on reports of objectionable content **within 24 hours** of submission.

 For reports of illegal content (especially CSAM), our response is **immediate**.